fpagliughi/rust-industrial-io/README.md

 ## Testing the Crate

 A great thing about the user-space IIO libraries is that, if you're developing on a fairly recent Linux host, you can start experimenting without having to do development on a board.
 You can run the IIO server daemon on an embedded board, and then use this crate to communicate with it over a network connection.
-When your application is working, you can then compile it for the target board and test it natively.
+When your application is working, you can then compile it for the target board, test it natively, and deploy.

 Alternately, you can test with a mock, "dummy" context on a development host.
+This is a kernel module that simulates several devices.
+It can be used from a local context on a host machine to do some initial development and test of the library.
+See below for details on loading it into the kernel.

 ### BeagleBone